Find answers to frequently asked questions about the Community Education Fund.

 7. What kind of additional documents do I need to provide alongside my application?

 - We will ask for a project plan, budget, and a risk register for your project.
-We will provide templates for you to fill out, with examples.
+We will provide templates for you to fill out, with examples, to help with the completion of these should you need them.

 - We will also ask for some financial reporting from your organisation; this helps us understand that you can deliver your project.